-Country Camping is centrally located in Minnesota, about an hour from most major cities!
+Country Camping Tent and RV Park, on the Rum River, is centrally located in Minnesota, about an hour from most major cities!

 The city of Isanti, our home town, is only 4 miles away!
 We have some of the best city attractions in the state!
 If you want to attend an art fair, street dance, Farmer’s Market, have a great cup of coffee, or go shopping our home town is just 6 minutes away!